shreyansh26/Personal-Website/content/post/2021-12-28_model_deployment_using_aws_lambda/index.md

 -----

 That's all for now!
-I hope the tutorial helps you deploy your own models to AWS Lambda easily.
+I hope this tutorial helps you deploy your own models to AWS Lambda easily.
 Make sure to read the pricing for each AWS product you use to avoid being charged unknowingly.

 &nbsp;